Physical Security MindMap

 Windows

 We love the natural light that streams in through windows but windows are often the weak link in the perimeter of a building.
-There are various type of glass that a window can be made out of (plate, tempered, laminated, wired & polycarbonate to name a few) but I don’t suggest you memorize the different types of glass.
+There are various types of glass that a window can be made out of (plate, tempered, laminated, wired & polycarbonate to name a few) but I don’t suggest you memorize the different types of glass.

-Instead understand a couple of types of sensors that can be used to detect if the glass in a window has been broken
+Instead understand a couple of types of sensors that can be used to detect if the glass in a window has been broken.

 Shock